Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - tetrasticks.md

 ![Tetrasticks Grid](Tetrasticks1-Grid.png)
 <BR>

 Each edge of the grid is important.
-In the next diagram, I have placed a orange dot on every edge, overlapping the 6x5 grid of horizontal edges and the 5x6 grid of vertical edges.
+In the next diagram, I have placed an orange dot on every edge, overlapping the 6x5 grid of horizontal edges and the 5x6 grid of vertical edges.

 <BR><BR>
 ![Tetrasticks Grid Edges](Tetrasticks2-GridEdges.png)